-- a) Upon notification in writing to the NCHA and after receiving from them a permit authorising the same, the holder of an NCHA Non Professional Card will be permitted to show a horse he/she does not own but intends to purchase, in a maximum of three (3) NCHA approved Open and Novice classes only, provided the horse and shows are named with exact dates and there is no violation of standing rule 5 a (page 38).
-Only one such permit will be granted for a rider for a given horse at any one time and points won will not count toward any NCHA earnings awards, title or certificate.
-A permit will be issued for a fee of \$20, and no permits will be granted for any event directly sponsored by the NCHA. - b) Rookies and Snafflebit classes are exempt from the Non Pro ownership rule.
-(Excluding aged events i.e. Snafflebit Futurity, Non Pro rules apply) - 9.
-A Non Professional Card may be revoked at any time by direction of the Board of Directors of the NCHA, however the holder of a card so revoked shall have the right of appeal and a subsequent hearing before the said Board.
-The burden of proof of eligibility shall be upon the applicant or cardholder. - a) Any Non-Professional Card revoked by the Board of Directors must be surrendered immediately to the association.
-If a person who's Non Professional Card has been revoked enters a class for Non-Professional riders, he/she shall be subject to disciplinary action by the Board of Directors.
+Upon notification in writing to the NCHA and after receiving from them a permit authorising the same, the holder of an NCHA Non-Professional Card will be permitted to show a horse he/she does not own but intends to purchase, in a maximum of three (3) NCHA approved Open and Novice classes only, provided the horse and shows are named with exact dates.
+Only one such permit will be granted for a rider for a given horse at any one time and points won will not count toward any NCHA earnings, awards, titles, or certificates.
+A permit will be issued for a nominal fee and no permits will be granted for any event directly sponsored by the NCHA.

-- 10. A person who has not shown or ridden professionally for three (3) years may be granted a Non Professional Card upon application to and approval by the Board of Directors of the NCHA.
+- b.
+Rookies and Snaffle Bit classes are exempt from the Non-Pro ownership rule (excluding age events, i.e. Snaffle Bit Futurity, where Non Pro rules apply). - 9.
+A Non-Professional Card may be revoked at any time by direction of the Board of Directors of the NCHA, however the holder of a card so revoked shall have the right of appeal and a subsequent hearing before the said Board.
+The burden of proof of eligibility shall be upon the applicant or cardholder. - a.
+Any Non-Professional Card revoked by the Board of Directors must be surrendered immediately to the association.
+If a person whose Non-Professional Card has been revoked enters a class for Non-Professional riders, he/she shall be subject to disciplinary action by the Board of Directors. - 10.
+A person who has not shown or ridden professionally for three (3) years may be granted a Non-Professional Card upon application to and approval by the Board of Directors of the NCHA.
 Any member who has trained cutting horses professionally and who has won \$50,000 or more in lifetime earnings (excluding Non-Professional earnings) is ineligible to apply for Non-Professional status. - 11.
 Any owner who shall permit his horse to be entered and compete in contests for Non-Professional riders, where the said rider is ineligible, shall be subject to disciplinary action by the Board of Directors of the NCHA.

-12. NON PRO DISPENSATION
+12. NON-PRO DISPENSATION

-a) Any Non Pro, upon application to the Board, may receive dispensation to work for a recognised cutting horse trainer and establishment, worldwide.
-This dispensation would allow this Non Pro to work for a minimum period of three months and a maximum of two years.
-Each applicant is entitled to two years dispensation either concurrently or with a break between (suggested twelve month break).
-After completion of this term, the applicant must inform the Board as to whether he/she intends to declare him/her a professional.
-Should he fail to inform the Board he/she will automatically lose their Non Pro status.
-The applicant must keep the Board informed as to all circumstances pertaining to his employment or conditions of work i.e. change of employer due to either voluntary change and/or forced change due to circumstances arising.
+a.
+Any Non-Pro, upon application to the Board, may receive dispensation to work for a recognised cutting horse trainer and establishment, worldwide.
+This dispensation would allow this Non-Pro to work for a minimum period of three months and a maximum of two years.
+Each applicant is entitled to two years dispensation either concurrently or with a break between (suggested twelve-month break).
+After completion of this term, the applicant must inform the Board as to whether he/she intends to declare him/herself a professional.
+Should he/she fail to inform the Board he/she will automatically lose his/her Non-Pro status.
+The applicant must keep the Board informed as to all circumstances pertaining to his/her employment or conditions of work i.e., change of employer due to either voluntary change and/or forced change due to circumstances arising.

-No applicant will receive more than twenty four months dispensation.
-During the duration of his/her dispensation the applicant will not be allowed to ride or show in any Non Pro event or Rookie class.
+No applicant will receive more than twenty-four months dispensation.
+During the duration of his/her dispensation the applicant will not be allowed to ride or show in any Non-Pro event or Rookie class.
 He/she may ride or show any horse in Open and/or Novice classes and Youth classes if applicable.